Sanjana-Sen/Ecommerce-Website/README.md

 # Ecommerce-Website
-This is a website of Cloth of women waer,men wear,and kids wear where people can order dresses.
+This is a website of Cloth of women wear,men wear,and kids wear where people can order dresses.
+Website created by REACT JS and TailWind CSS